tueimage/gryds/README.md

 # Define an interpolator object for the image:
 interpolator = gryds.Interpolator(image)

-# Transform the image using both transformations, applying the affine transformation first
+# Transform the image using both transformations.
+The B-spline is applied to the sampling grid first, and the affine transformation second.
+From the perspective of the image itself, the order will seem reversed (!).
 transformed_image = interpolator.transform(bspline, affine)
 ```